MarcusDehaan/group_1_project_ds/README.md

 **Option A**: Build from Scratch (requires WRDS and GXZ access)
 - Download firm characteristics from [GXZ Data](https://dachxiu.chicagobooth.edu/#data)
-- Run `data_construction_notebook.ipynb` to fetch CRSP data and merge with predictors
+- Run `create_data.ipynb` to construct the full panel of predictors and export yearly `.parquet` files
-- This step requires a WRDS username/password
+- This step requires WRDS credentials for CRSP access

-**Option B**: Use Preprocessed `.parquet` Files
+**Option B**: Use Prebuilt `.parquet` Files
 - Clone this repository
-- Set the correct file paths in `data_construction_notebook.ipynb` Block 2
+- Set the appropriate path in any model notebook to point to the stored `.parquet` files
-- Load the dataset and proceed to modeling
+- Load the data and begin modeling

 ### Step 2: Optional Data Filtering (For Efficiency)

 If computational resources are limited:
-- Open and run `data_filtering.ipynb`
+- Use the GDP-based filter inside your own workflow (refer to legacy `data_filtering.ipynb` if needed)
-- This notebook removes all firm-months for firms in the bottom 20% of 2016 GDP
+- This filter removes all firm-months associated with the bottom 20% of 2016 GDP-ranked firms
-- Resulting data is smaller but preserves the structure and statistical properties

 ### Step 3: Modeling